-Ms. Brown was never informed that Whalen would be permitted to review or dispute her allegations.

-- 61. Investigator Davis provided Dartmouth with several reports concerning her "findings" in March 2018, eleven months after the April 2017 Title IX complaint was filed.
+- 67. Dartmouth included Ms. Brown as a "Reporting Party" to the complaints into Whalen's conduct without Ms. Brown's knowledge or permission.
+Ms. Brown learned that she was a Reporting Party for the first time when she unexpectedly received a copy of the investigation report along with, most concerningly, a copy of Whalen's rebuttal to her specific allegations.
+Ms. Brown was never informed that Whalen would be permitted to review or dispute her allegations. - 68.
+Investigator Davis provided Dartmouth with several reports concerning her "findings" in March 2018, eleven months after the April 2017 Title IX complaint was filed.
 Plaintiffs were provided with heavily redacted versions of the sections of the reports that pertained to them and given a limited opportunity to correct inaccuracies in the reports.
-Based on the limited information Plaintiffs received, Investigator Davis purported to "find" numerous violations of Dartmouth's policies and procedures by Heatherton, Kelley and Whalen. - 62.
+Based on the limited information Plaintiffs received, Investigator Davis purported to "find" numerous violations of Dartmouth's policies and procedures by Heatherton, Kelley, and Whalen. - 69.
 Disciplinary hearings regarding the "findings" were scheduled for July 2018, and Plaintiffs were promised an opportunity to be heard and confront their harassers.
 Dartmouth then unilaterally suspended the disciplinary process, permitting Heatherton to retire and accepting resignations from Kelley and Whalen.
-Plaintiffs were not consulted prior to Dartmouth's termination of the Title IX process. - 63.
+Plaintiffs were not consulted prior to Dartmouth's termination of the Title IX process. - 70.
 Dartmouth declined to provide Plaintiffs with accommodations, support or guidance, both immediately following their initial complaints to the Title IX office and throughout the investigation.
 There were three separate Title IX Coordinators while Plaintiffs' complaint was pending.
-The first of these, Heather Lindkvist, implicitly discouraged Plaintiffs from coming forward. - 64.
-Since it unilaterally terminated the Title IX process, Dartmouth has taken no action that would demonstrate any intent to investigate how the abuse perpetrated upon Plaintiffs could have happened and/or to make any changes that would prevent it from happening again. - 65.
+The first of these, Heather Lindkvist, implicitly discouraged Plaintiffs from coming forward.

+- 71. Since it unilaterally terminated the Title IX process, Dartmouth has taken no action that would demonstrate any intent to investigate how the abuse perpetrated upon Plaintiffs could have happened and/or to make any changes that would prevent it from happening again. - 72.
 Instead, Dartmouth has taken steps to silence the victims and discourage them from pursuing legal action or demanding change within Dartmouth.
-On October 12, 2018, Plaintiffs'

-counsel sent Dartmouth a letter detailing Plaintiffs' claims and the basis for Dartmouth's liability under Title IX and other statutes.
+On September 12, 2018, Plaintiffs' counsel sent Dartmouth a letter detailing Plaintiffs' claims and the basis for Dartmouth's liability under Title IX and other statutes.
 Days later, Chair Bucci and Director Wheatley convened a meeting with all graduate students in the Department.
-When the students arrived, they saw that the Title IX Coordinator, Kristi Clemens, was also present, and Chair Bucci and Director Wheatley had called this meeting to, in their words, "dispel rumors" about the Title IX investigation.

-- 66. It became quickly apparent that the meeting was a public platform to disparage the victims and discourage them from pursuing legal action.
+When the students arrived, they saw that the Title IX Coordinator, Kristi Clemens, was also present, and Chair Bucci and Director Wheatley had called this meeting to, in their words, "dispel rumors" about the Title IX investigation. - 73.
+It became quickly apparent that the meeting was a public platform to disparage the victims and discourage them from pursuing legal action.
 Chair Bucci accused the victims of "pulling the Department backwards rather than forward" by continuing to demand change at Dartmouth.
 Chair Bucci and Director Wheatley criticized the victims for questioning their involvement in the facts giving rise to the Title IX complaints and said that it was "very unfair" of the students to discuss the prior complaints about Heatherton and implied that these complaints were irrelevant.
-Finally, they took pains to dispute and justify several aspects of the investigation that Plaintiffs' attorneys explicitly criticized in their October 12, 2018 letter. - 67.
+Finally, they took pains to dispute and justify several aspects of the investigation that Plaintiffs' attorneys explicitly criticized in their September 12, 2018, letter. - 74.
 After the departure of Heatherton, Kelley, and Whalen, Dartmouth convened a search committee to hire their replacements.
 Upon information and belief, 158 applications were submitted for the three positions; from these, Dartmouth's selection committee shortlisted 11 candidates.
 Only two of the shortlisted candidates are women.